 But the Companies Ordinance (Cap.622) also provides transitional arrangements to this requirement: The register of directors need not contain a director’s correspondence address before the first annual return date on or after the commencement date of phase 2 – unless the director’s particulars are first entered, or changes are made in the register of directors on or after the commencement date of phase 2.

-Under this phase, in addition to replace the Protected Information with correspondence address and partial IDNs, a company may withhold from public inspection the URA and full IDN (except the first part) of a director (including a reserve director) contained in its register of directors, and the full IDN (except the first part) of a company secretary contained in its register of company secretaries.
+Under this phase, in addition to replacing the Protected Information with correspondence addresses and partial IDNs, a company may withhold from public inspection the URA and full IDN (except the first part) of a director (including a reserve director) contained in its register of directors, and the full IDN (except the first part) of a company secretary contained in its register of company secretaries.
 However, this is NOT a mandatory requirement.